-We are closely monitoring the inclement weather in Texas.
+We are closely monitoring the situation and path of the tornados in Alabama and Georgia.
 The safety of you and your loved ones is our top priority and the Farmers® Catastrophe Response Team is here to help.
 Impacted customers can report a claim online.
-See how we’re leveraging technology to safely handle claims for you, our agents and employees during Covid-19.
+Georgia customers can visit our Mobile Claims Center Relief Site located at:

 Ever wonder what Farmers® is doing after a severe weather event?
 When a major natural disaster occurs, get information here about Farmers® claims personnel in your area and the locations of our Mobile Claims Center fleet.